 Accounting majors at Saint Joseph's interested in this unique option must apply to the graduate program in their junior year and be provisionally accepted before they complete their bachelor’s degree.

 Graduate Degrees and Certificates

-Saint Joseph's University offers a variety of graduate degree options to help you further develop your skills and advance your career in accounting, including a Post-Baccalaureate Certificate in Accountancy, MBA and a Master of Science in Business Intelligence & Analytics.
+Saint Joseph's University offers a variety of graduate degree options to help you further develop your skills and advance your career in accounting, including the MBA, MPA, and Post-Baccalaureate Certificate in Accountancy if you did not major in accounting.

 Accounting Disclosure Information

 Saint Joseph’s University’s Accounting Program makes available the classes that will allow a student to sit for the Certified Public Accountant (CPA) exam in their state of residence and become certified if they decide to take the additional credits required by their state board of accountancy.
 These classes may not be required to obtain Saint Joseph’s University undergraduate degree in Accounting, but the additional accounting classes needed are offered if the student decides to obtain the CPA.
 Information on the requirements of each particular state are available at www.nasba.org or by contacting the state board of accountancy in the state of interest.
 For more information about what additional courses may be needed to sit for the CPA exam, please contact Kent St. Pierre, Ph.D.

 For additional information regarding whether SJU’s programs meet educational requirements for professional licensure/certification, please visit https://www.sju.edu/disclosures.